kaushal-gauri/Web-Inspect/README.md

 **Error Handling**

-- The script gracefully suppresses specific warnings from Wappalyzer related to potential regex compilation issues.
 - HTTP and HTTPS connection errors are handled appropriately.
 If HTTPS fails for a subdomain, the script attempts HTTP.
 - Timeouts and other exceptions are logged to the console for troubleshooting purposes.